Alvaropz/SortManager/README.md

 * [Setup](#setup)

 ## General Info:
-This project will use the Bubble and Merge Sort logic to sort an array of 40 random integers.
-This array can contain duplicates.
+This project will use the 'Bubble and Merge' sort logic to sort an array of 40 random integers.
+This array may contain duplicates.
 1. Phase One:
    * Write a program that will take an array of `ints` and sort it using a **bubble** sort algorithm and then a **merge** sort algorithm.
    * Include **JUnit** tests for this and all subsequent phases.
 Code passing tests in phase 1? &#9745;